edHelper.com

 Beavers

-1 Beavers are, without a doubt, among the best civil engineers of the entire animal kingdom!
+1 Beavers are, no doubt, among the best civil engineers of all animals!
 Living in rivers, streams, lakes, marshes, and swamps, beavers love to take on large-scale construction tasks.
-Indeed, while many animals (like bees) build homes of complex structures, no animals other than beavers ever attempt to use tree branches, stones, and mud to block the entire waterway.
+Many animals (like bees) build complex homes.
+But only beavers try to use tree branches, stones, and mud to block an entire waterway.
 That's right!
-Beavers are specialized dam builders!
-Working together, members of a beaver family put up a dam to stop the water flow and create a self-made pond perfect for a new home.
+Beavers are expert dam builders!
+Working together, members of a beaver family put up a dam to stop the water flow.
+They create a self-made pond perfect for a new home.

-2 A typical beaver home, called a lodge, is in the middle of the pond that forms behind the dam.
-It has several entrances and one central chamber (room) for nesting.
-The central chamber, about 8 feet wide and 3 feet high, stands a little above the water level, while the entrances are underwater.
-Having their doors below the surface is an ingenious idea, because most predators (like eagles and wolves) simply don't know where and how to gain access to this oval-shaped beaver lodge facing them!
+2 A beaver home is called a lodge.
+Most lodges are built in the middle of the pond that forms behind the dam.
+A beaver lodge has several entrances and one central chamber (room) for nesting.
+The central chamber is large, about 8 feet wide and 3 feet high.
+It stands a little above the water level, while the entrances are under the water.
+Having their doors below the surface is an ingenious idea!
+Most predators (like eagles and wolves) simply don't know where and how to gain access to an oval-shaped beaver lodge!
 But, not all beavers like lodges.
-For beavers living in areas of many natural waterways (such as marshes), they prefer digging tunnels in banks to constructing lodges.
-Nevertheless, such housing still retains the clever design of keeping its doors submerged.
+For beavers living in marshy areas, they prefer digging tunnels in banks instead of constructing lodges.
+Nevertheless, their tunnels are still cleverly designed to keep the entry doors submerged.

-3 Once we have discovered beavers' ability to build dams and lodges, we naturally wonder, "how do beavers do it?"
-To answer this question, we must examine beavers' anatomy.
-Measuring no more than 4.5 feet long and weighing less than 90 pounds, beavers have sharp, chisel-like incisor teeth that come with a lifetime warranty.
-Like their other rodent relatives, beavers never need to worry about having worn teeth.
-That is because beavers' incisor teeth grow through out their entire life.
-Additionally, while most mammals use calcium to coat their teeth, beavers use iron.
-Iron makes beavers' teeth not only orange-colored, but also exceptionally strong.
+3 When we think about beavers' skill in building dams and lodges, we may wonder, "How do these small animals do it?"
+To answer this question, we must look at beavers' anatomy.
+They are small –their bodies are no more than 4.5 feet long and weigh less than 90 pounds.
+But their sharp, chisel-like incisor teeth last for a lifetime.
+Like their other rodent relatives, beavers' incisor teeth grow throughout their whole life.
+Most mammals have teeth coated with calcium-rich enamel.
+But the enamel on beavers' teeth also contains iron.
+Iron makes beavers' teeth orange-colored and very strong.
 Hence, beavers have no problem using their teeth to cut down trees.

 Paragraphs 4 to 7: